tomkoid/nixos-config/README.md

 <!-- ABOUT -->
 ## About

 Here are my NixOS dotfiles.
-I'm pretty much a beginner in NixOS so I only have one host right now.
-In the future I plan to move my homelab config here.
+I'm pretty much a beginner with NixOS, so I only have one host configured at the moment.
+I plan to move my homelab config here in the future.

 <!-- GETTING STARTED -->
 ## Getting Started